eesilas/UWC/README.md

 Positive values (1 to 100): Move the thruster forward.
 Negative values (-1 to -100): Move the thruster backward.
 Zero (0): Stop the thruster (no movement).
-The speed value is mapped to a PWM pulse width (1000–2000 microseconds), which is how ESCs control motor speed and direction:
+The speed value is mapped to a PWM pulse width (1000–2000 microseconds), which is how ESCs electronic speed control motor's speed and direction:
-2000 µs for full forward,
+1900 µs for full forward,
-1000 µs for full reverse,
+1100 µs for full reverse,
 stopPulse (default 1500 µs, adjustable) for stop.

 Calibration Mode
-If you send 'c' over serial, the program lets you set the stop pulse (between 1480–1520 µs) to calibrate the exact pulse width that stops your specific ESC/motor.
+If you send 'c' over serial, the program lets you set the stop pulse (between 1480–1520 µs) to calibrate the exact pulse width that stops your specific ESC/motor, where ESC, electronic speed control is driving the brushless motor by physically three wire.

 Smooth Transition
 When changing speed, the program gradually adjusts the PWM pulse in steps of 10 µs every 20 ms to minimize vibration and mechanical stress.